 While there is a lot to like about the Bionaire Premium, the two standout points of this fan are how quiet it is and how easy it is to install.
 Operating at a low-level hum, the sound of this fan quickly disappears into the background, ensuring minimal disruptions while efficiently cooling the space.
 Our testers said, “there are no odd noises to note,” and they appreciated that “the fan operates quietly, even at a maximum speed.”
 As far as installation goes, the Bionaire does not take long to set up.
 Overall, the process scored above average for the fans in our group.

 This is not the most powerful fan, but depending on the size of your space, your desired temp, and other cooling needs, extreme power may not be your priority.
 That said, the Bionaire still managed to score above average for the group for power and circulation, and it does the job well.
-This, in addition to its many ease-of-use features, quiet operation, and easy install process, makes it a great option for those who value convenience over blowing power.
+This, in addition to its many ease-of-use features, quiet operation, and easy installation process, makes it a great option for those who value convenience over blowing power.

 The Pelonis Silent Turbo is a classic pedestal fan with updated, advanced features that make it useful in a variety of settings.
 This unit has 12 speed options, allowing you to fine-tune your airflow.
 It also remembers your last used settings, avoiding any frustration with resetting the fan every time it is powered on.
 The unit includes a handy remote, a sturdy base, and a 30-minute to 12-hour timer.